cs6110/2019sp-web/src/syllabus.md

 You will download homework assignments, upload solutions, and receive grades through [CMS][].
 Please log in there to see whether you're in the system.
 If you're not, please send your NetID to the course staff and we'll get you set up.

-We're using an anonymous grading system, i.e., we won't know who we're grading.
-So please do not put your name or NetID anywhere in the PDF you upload to CMS.
-(CMS knows who you are!)
+Please, put your name and/or NetID onto your pdf solutions.
+We tend to print out the documents in order to grade them, so without your name or NetID it becomes difficult to match your work with you!

 # Content